NIKHIL-KADAPARTHI/Lumpy-Skin-Disease-Prediction-in-Cattle/README.md

     npm run dev

 ## Deployment
-  Front-End Deployment
+  - Front-End Deployment
-    Vercel or Netlify:
+    - Vercel or Netlify:
-    Push your front-end code to GitHub and connect the repository to Vercel or Netlify.
+    - Push your front-end code to GitHub and connect the repository to Vercel or Netlify.
 Follow their guides to deploy a Vite/React app.
-  Back-End Deployment
+  - Back-End Deployment
-    Render, Railway, or Heroku:
+    - Render, Railway, or Heroku:
-    Push your backend (FastAPI) code to GitHub and deploy it using a free tier on one of these platforms.
-Use the command: uvicorn api:app --host 0.0.0.0 --port $PORT
+    - Push your backend (FastAPI) code to GitHub and deploy it using a free tier on one of these platforms.
+Use the command:
+      - uvicorn api:app --host 0.0.0.0 --port $PORT
-      and set your environment variables in the service's dashboard.
+      - And set your environment variables in the service's dashboard.

 ## Usage
-  User Registration & Login:
+  - User Registration & Login:
-    Users can register and log in using Firebase authentication.
+    - Users can register and log in using Firebase authentication.
-  Assessment:
+  - Assessment:
-    Navigate to the Dashboard, upload a cattle image, enter additional health data, and fetch weather data.
+    - Navigate to the Dashboard, upload a cattle image, enter additional health data, and fetch weather data.
 The system will then process the input and provide an       assessment.
-  RT-PCR Update:
+  - RT-PCR Update:
-    Use the RT-PCR section to update an assessment with laboratory test results.
+    - Use the RT-PCR section to update an assessment with laboratory test results.

 ## Contributing
-  Contributions are welcome!
+- Contributions are welcome!
 Please fork the repository, make changes, and open a pull request.
 Make sure to follow any coding guidelines provided.

 ## Acknowledgments
-  Ultralytics YOLOv5
+- Ultralytics YOLOv5
-  Firebase
+-  Firebase
-  OpenWeatherMap
+- OpenWeatherMap
-  Vite
+- Vite
-  React
+- React